-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value as of March 31, 2021 after this offering by approximately \$ million, or approximately \$ per share, and would increase (decrease) dilution to investors in this offering by approximately \$ per share. assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the underwriting discount and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$16.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value as of March 31, 2021 after this offering by approximately \$5.8 million, or approximately \$0.31 per share, and would increase (decrease) dilution to investors in this offering by approximately \$0.32 per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the underwriting discount and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) our pro forma as adjusted net tangible book value as of March 31, 2021 after per share, and would this offering by approximately \$ million, or approximately \$ decrease (increase) dilution to investors in this offering by approximately \$ per share. assuming the assumed initial public offering price per share remains the same, after deducting the underwriting discount and estimated offering expenses payable by us.
+An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) our pro forma as adjusted net tangible book value as of March 31, 2021 after this offering by approximately \$14.9 million, or approximately \$0.76 per share, and would decrease (increase) dilution to investors in this offering by approximately \$0.41 per share, assuming the assumed initial public offering price per share remains the same, after deducting the underwriting discount and estimated offering expenses payable by us.
 The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price and other terms of this offering determined at pricing.

-If the underwriters fully exercise their option to purchase additional shares, pro forma as adjusted net tangible book value after this offering would increase to approximately \$ per share, and there would be an immediate dilution of approximately \$ per share to new investors.
+If the underwriters fully exercise their option to purchase additional shares, pro forma as adjusted net tangible book value after this offering would increase to approximately \$13.95 per share, and there would be an immediate dilution of approximately \$0.39 per share to new investors.